Brahmin Solutions

 Update your processes

-Next, you should be updating these processes regularly.
-These are the processes that will be used to maintain your product quality, so they shouldn't go unchecked or unmonitored for any significant length of time.
+You should be updating these processes regularly.
+They're the backbone of your product quality, so they shouldn't go unchecked or unmonitored for any significant length of time.

 As your product evolves, so should your QA practices.
 Keep your training relevant, planning on point, and read through and update your documentation as needed.